Demonstrates growth through past promotions

 This resume template mentions being promoted with a past employer, which is a mark of outstanding performance and professional growth.
 Both of these factors are crucial for senior-level job candidates.

 Here are the keywords and skills that appear most frequently on recent Operations Associate job postings.
 In other words, these are the most sought after skills by recruiters and hiring managers.
-So try to include them on your resume where possible.
+Go to Sample Templates ↓ below to see how to include them on your resume.

 Remember that every job is different.
-Instead of including all these keywords on your resume, identify the keywords most relevant to the job you're applying to and include those.
+Instead of including all keywords on your resume, identify those that are most relevant to the job you're applying to.
 Use the free Targeted Resume tool to help with this.

 Paste your resume below and our AI will identify which keywords are missing from your resume from the list above (and what you need to include).
 Including the right keywords will help you get past Applicant Tracking Systems (i.e. resume screeners) which may scan your resume for keywords to see if you're a match for the job.